What does an obstetrician do?

 What is an obstetrician?

-An obstetrician is a doctor with specialist qualifications in delivering babies and providing medical care to women during pregnancy (antenatal care) and after the birth (postnatal care).
+An obstetrician is a doctor with specialist qualifications.
+Obstetricians are trained to provide medical care during pregnancy (antenatal care), labour and birth, after the birth (postnatal care).
 Obstetricians have the skills to manage complex or high-risk pregnancies and births, and can perform interventions and caesareans.
-Many have also trained in women's reproductive health (gynaecology).
+Most obstetricians are also trained in female reproductive health (gynaecology).

 How do I choose an obstetrician?